aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-shapes/rotate-change-the-position-and-connect-sub-shapes/_index.md

 ### **Rotate a Shape Programming Sample**
 Use the following code in your Java application to rotate a shape using Aspose.Diagram for Java.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-RotateVisioShape-RotateVisioShape.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-RotateVisioShape-RotateVisioShape.java" >}}
 ## **Change the Position of a Shape**
 The Shape Class allows you to change the position of a shape.
 The connector line automatically adjusts when the shape is moved to a different position.